Refresh Your Water

-- For larger, more complex buildings and facilities, follow the CDC’s guidance for preparing your plumbing before your workplace is re-occupied.
+- For larger, more complex buildings and facilities, follow ESPRI's Guidance (PDF) for preparing your plumbing before your property is re-occupied.

 Maintaining Your Building's Plumbing

-- EPA Information on Maintaining or Restoring Water Quality in Buildings with Low or No Use
+- Environmental Protection Agency (EPA) Information on Maintaining or Restoring Water Quality in Buildings with Low or No Use